kevinpruvost/kevinpruvost_epitech/MUL_2018/MUL_my_defender_2018/README.md

 This project was also our first big project.
 We wrote ~ 5900 lines of code.

-I made a map editor, 4 different types of towers, an upgrade, sell and a free placing system (just limited to dirt paths and
+I made a map editor, a modularized collision system, 4 different types of towers, an upgrade, sell and a free placing system (just limited to dirt paths and

 user interface), and a settings menu to modify sounds' and music's volume and a saveable score system.